Secure your supply while meeting your SBTi FLAG commitment at the same time

 All of our monitoring tools have been developed in line with the latest IPCC recommendations.
 In order to refine our quantification tool suite, we are also in the process of integrating an additional soil carbon model as well as remote sensing technology.
 We collect farmers’ carbon data through our in-house GHG assessment platform.

-Let's explore together how to decarbonize your agricultural supply chain or contribute to global net zero thanks to regenerative farmers in your region!
+Let's explore together how to strenghten the resilience of your supply chain or contribute to global net zero thanks to regenerative farmers in your region!

 a woman sitting in front of a computer monitor